hpi-swa/smalltalkCI/README.md

     #defaultTimeout : 30, // In seconds (Squeak, and Pharo 6 or later)
     #failOnSCIDeprecationWarnings : false, // Fail if a deprecated smalltalkCI API is used
     #failOnZeroTests : false, // Pass builds that did not run any tests
-    #hidePassingTests : true // Hide passing tests when printing to stdout
+    #hidePassingTests : true, // Hide passing tests when printing to stdout
+    #serializeError: false // (default: true) Disable serialization of failing testcase (e.g. with Fuel in Pharo)
   }
 }
 ```